RIT-MILOS-LAB/Combinatorial-search-for-the-Lp-norm-Principal-Component-of-a-matrix/README.md

 # Lp-quasinorm-Principal-Component-Analysis
-Algorithms for exact and approximate solution to Lp-quasinorm Principal Component Analysis for p&lt;=1.
+Algorithms for exact and approximate solution to Lp-quasinorm Principal Component Analysis for $p \leq 1$.